DucManhPhan/DucManhPhan.github.io/_posts/2019-01-20-Configure-maven-pom-xml-in-spring-mvc.md

 Maven provides four dependency scopes:
 - compile: A compile-scope dependency is available in all phases.
 It is the default value.
 - provided: A provided dependency is used to compile the application, but will not be deployed.
 You would use this scope when you expect the JDK or application server to provide the JAR.
-For instance, Servlet.
+For instance, Servlet. **provided** dependencies are available on the compilation classpath (not runtime).
+They are not transitive, nor are they packaged.
-- runtime: Runtime-scope dependencies are not needed for compilation, only for execution, such as JDBC drivers.
+- runtime: Runtime-scope dependencies are not needed for compilation, only for executing and test the system, such as JDBC drivers.
 - test: Test-scope dependencies are needed only to compile and run tests.
 For instance, JUnit.
-- system: It has properties as same as **provided**, but we have to apply JAR file specifically.
+- system: It has properties as same as **provided**, except that you have to provide an explicit path to the JAR on the local file system.

+    This is intended to allow compilation against native objects that may be part of the system libraries.
+The artifact is assumed to always be available and is not looked up in a repository.
+If you declare the scope to be system, you must also provide the **systemPath** element.
+Note that this scope is not recommended (you should always try to reference dependencies in a public or custom Maven repository).
 - import: It is used to import some **dependency** but it must be pointed in **\<dependencyManagement\/\>** tags in POM files.

 <br>